SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/07-thermostats.md

 - In many cases constant ambient pressure and temperature are desired.
 In addition to using a thermostat to control the temperature, we also need to use a pressure control algorithm, a *barostat*.
 {: .instructor_notes :}

-The *grand canonical ensemble* however, where the chemical potential *&mu;* is kept constant, describes a system in contact with heat and particle bath.
+The *grand canonical ensemble* describes a system in contact with heat and particle bath.
 For example water in contact with a vapour bath.
 It requires that the number of particles is allowed to change, which is not supported by most MD packages.
 {: .self_study_text :}

 ## Temperature Control Algorithms